varp/vagrant_developer_machine/README.md

 Building
 --------
-Build with default set of components: change directory to *vagrant_provision* and run `rake`.
+To build with default set of components and modules: change directory to *vagrant_provision* and run `rake`.
 Default set of components include `system/hostname system/repo_yandex system/user deps/* devtools/git devtools/vim configs/locales`.

-To build machine with custom set of components of modules:
+To build machine with custom set of components and modules:
 ```
 cd vagrant_provision
 rake clean